Recording and Sound Design

 Playback: Pioneer DV-578A Universal disc player (DVD, DVD-Audio, SACD, CD, CDR, CD-MP3), Technics SL-1200 Mk II direct drive turntable, Rek-O-Kut CVS Direct Drive Restoration turntable with Rek-O-Kut Transcribe arm (LPs, 78's, radio transcription disks up to 16" in diameter), phono cartridges by Shure and Stanton with a selection of custom styli in various sizes.

-Outboard equipment: FMR Audio RNC1773 compressor, Alesis 3630 compressor, Alesis Nanoverb, Alesis Microverb, Symetrix SX-202 microphone pre-amp, Rane PS-1 phono pre-amp, Shure M-64 phono pre-amp, Samson Q-5 headphone amplifier, DBX 150X Type I noise reduction (2 channels), DBX Type II noise reduction (2 channels), TEAC AN-180 Dolby B noise reduction unit
+Outboard equipment: Dolby Model 363 (type A and SR noise reduction), FMR Audio RNC1773 compressor, Symetrix SX-202 microphone pre-amp, Rek-O-Kut Professional Moving Magnet Pre-amp Mk III, Samson Q-5 headphone amplifier, DBX 150X Type I noise reduction (2 channels), DBX Type II noise reduction (2 channels), TEAC AN-180 Dolby B noise reduction unit.

 If you wish to rent my equipment for your own use, I will rent it to you only if I am included in the package as an engineer (chief or assistant).
 AuldWorks is not an equipment rental house.
 (I will be happy to refer you to local rental shops if that is what you need.)